jobrouter/typo3-process/Documentation/form-finisher.rst

 Start instances
 ===============

-A form finisher `JobRouterStartInstance` is available to start a JobRouter process instance.
+A form finisher `JobRouterStartInstance` is available to start a JobRouter® process instance.
 After submitting a form, the form values are stored in a transfer table.
 A command, hopefully executed regularly, takes these transfer records and start a process instance.
-This is due the fact, that a JobRouter installation can temporarily not available due to maintenance or network problems.
+This is due the fact, that a JobRouter® installation can temporarily not available due to maintenance or network problems.
 Also the submitting of a form should be as fast as possible.